Ristellise/Tweeb.user.js/ArchivingNotes.md

 Mmm, I think views are not exactly representive of how popular a post is.
 Plus they can be boosted.

 ...Basically I think views are probably copium fuel for certain *individuals that I shall not mention.*

+## Retweets...

+Are not included in dumps. simply because those really have a net add towards the archiving of content.